 Instructor: Ragland

 Also listed as: CIV ENG C265

 Traffic Safety and Injury Control: Read Less [-]

 PB HLTH 288C Preventive Medicine Residency Seminar: Managed Care and Preventive Medicine 1 Unit

-Terms offered: Spring 2020, Spring 2019, Spring 2018 This seminar is required for preventive medicine residents, but is also open to other physicians and medical students interested in preventive medicine and public health practice.
+Terms offered: Spring 2020, Spring 2019, Spring 2018

+This seminar is required for preventive medicine residents, but is also open to other physicians and medical students interested in preventive medicine and public health practice.
 It provides an overview of preventive medicine practice, especially those areas covered by the American Board of Preventive Medicine examination in public health and preventive medicine.
-The objectives of this seminar are to review basic principles and practices of health care organization and financing, quality assurance, clinical practice guidelines, clinical preventive services and health care delivery for the underserved and to describe the role of the preventive medicine Residency Seminar: Managed Care and Preventive Medicine: Read More [+]
+The objectives of this seminar are to review basic principles and practices of health care organization and financing, quality assurance, clinical practice guidelines, clinical preventive services and health care delivery for the underserved and to describe the role of the preventive medicine physician in health care organizations.

+Preventive Medicine Residency Seminar: Managed Care and Preventive

-Rules & Requirements
+Medicine: Read More [+] Rules & Requirements

 Prerequisites: MD or medical student

 Credit Restrictions: Two hours of seminar per week for eight weeks.

 Hours & Format

 Fall and/or spring: 8 weeks - 2 hours of seminar per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.

 Instructors: Rutherford, Seward Preventive Medicine Residency Seminar: Managed Care and Preventive Medicine: Read Less [-] PB HLTH 288D Preventive Medicine Residency Seminar: Public Administration 1 Unit Terms offered: Spring 2020, Spring 2019, Spring 2018 This seminar is required for preventive medicine residents, but is also open to other physicians and medical students interested in preventive medicine and public health practice.
 It provides an overview of preventive medicine practice, especially those areas covered by the American Board of Preventive Medicine examination in public health and preventive medicine.
 The objectives of this seminar are to review basic principles and practices of public administration as they relate to the management of a governmental public health agency and to describe the role of the preventive medicine physician as a leader and administrator in those agencies.
-Preventive Medicine Residency Seminar: Public Administration: Read More [+] Rules & Requirements Prerequisites: MD or medical student.
-MD or medical student Credit Restrictions: Two hours of seminar per week for eight weeks.
+Preventive Medicine Residency Seminar: Public Administration: Read More [+] Rules & Requirements $\label{eq:precedent} \textbf{Prerequisites:} \ \mathsf{MD} \ \mathsf{or} \ \mathsf{medical} \ \mathsf{student}. \ \mathsf{MD} \ \mathsf{or} \ \mathsf{medical} \ \mathsf{student}$ Credit Restrictions: Two hours of seminar per week for eight weeks.
 Hours & Format Fall and/or spring: 8 weeks - 2 hours of seminar per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

 Instructors: Rutherford, Seward Preventive Medicine Residency Seminar: Public Administration: Read Less [-] PB HLTH W289 Interdisciplinary Health Seminar 3 Units Terms offered: Summer 2020 First 6 Week Session, Summer 2019 First 6 Week Session, Summer 2018 First 6 Week Session This hybrid seminar course consists of both online and face-to-face instruction, with the objective of mastering, at least partially, the following competencies: basic leadership skills for public health leaders, ability to design and conduct a needs assessment and stakeholder analysis, the ability to critically analyze a public health journal article, the ability to conduct an ethical analysis in public health, basic negotation skills, and the ability to complete a Human Subjects Protocol (IRB) application.
-Interdisciplinary Health Seminar: Read More [+] Fall and/or spring: 7 weeks - 5 hours of web-based lecture, 4 hours of lecture, and 4 hours of web-based discussion per week Summer: 6 weeks - 5 hours of web-based lecture, 4 hours of lecture, and 4 hours of web-based discussion per week Online: This is an online course.
+Interdisciplinary Health Seminar: Read More [+] Hours & Format Fall and/or spring: 7 weeks - 5 hours of web-based lecture, 4 hours of lecture, and 4 hours of web-based discussion per week Summer: 6 weeks - 5 hours of web-based lecture, 4 hours of lecture, and 4 hours of web-based discussion per week Online: This is an online course.